CodeSnaps/codesnaps-site-generator/README.md

 **NB**: this does not run your remote Supabase project, but a local instance using Docker.
 This is useful for development and testing.

-For production,
-you will need to copy your remote instance keys, and push the database migrations to your remote instance.
+For production, you will need to copy your remote instance keys, and push the database migrations to your remote instance.

-My recommendation is to use the local instance for development, and the production instance when you're ready to deploy.
-Please set up the local instance first before attempting to use the production instance.
+**Recommendation**: use the local instance for development, and the production instance **when you're ready to deploy**.
+Please set up the local instance first before attempting to use the production instance, so that you can test your application locally and familiarise with the product.

 If you are planning to deploy Supabase to production right away, [please ensure you read this guide by Supabase first](https://supabase.com/docs/guides/cli/local-development#link-your-project).

 #### Adding the Supabase Keys to the Environment Variables

-If this is the first time you run this command, we will need to get the Supabase keys and add them to our local environment variables configuration file `.env.local`.
-The file does not exist because it's not supposed to be pushed to the repository: please create it and add the environment variables below.
+We add the default Supabase keys to the environment variables, so we can run Supabase locally right away.

 When running the command, we will see a message like this: